evelyn-verah/loan_default_prediction/README.md

 - ** Kaggle Lending financial Data dataset** for financial data.
 - **Open-source tools**: [Pandas](https://pandas.pydata.org/), [NumPy](https://numpy.org/), [scikit-learn](https://scikit-learn.org/), [imbalanced-learn](https://imbalanced-learn.org/), [Matplotlib](https://matplotlib.org/).
 - **Professor Vilma Todri - Emory University** for guidance on credit risk modeling and ethical AI practices.
+-
+## 15. MIT License

+Copyright (c) 2025 Everlyn Musembi.

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+[... standard MIT text continues ...